 Retail credit is typically easier to qualify for than a major credit card; however, the interest rates may be slightly higher than credit card interest rates.
 There are some retail cards designed just for consumers with a poor credit history.
 These types of retail cards only let you shop from their catalog.
 You don't have to keep this type of card forever, use them to get inexpensive items to improve your credit history, then once your credit history improves, get credit cards for good credit.
-Here is a list of guaranteed credit approval cards.

 Keep account balances low

 After you add positive credit to your credit reports you must not max out or charge close to the credit limit.
 Consumers who routinely max out credit cards are more likely to experience problems repaying the debt should a change of circumstance occur, such as loss of income or illness.

 The lower the utilization rate, the better your credit score.
 In fact, the best credit scores have a credit utilization of 10% or less according to myFico, the most widely used credit scoring system.
 When attempting to improve credit scores do not charge more than 10% of your available credit limit unless you pay in full each month.

 New credit should be reported to credit bureaus

 All new credit accounts should be reported to the credit bureaus.
 This is how you will improve your credit scores.
 In the event you only qualify for a secured credit card make sure it reports to the credit bureaus.
 The ideal scenario is to have the credit card company report the account the same way an unsecured credit card is reported.
 No one will ever know the credit account is secured.